sisteming/sisteming.github.io/_posts/2014-12-10-How I met dashDB.md

 ####  - *Business analysts*

-The idea of dashDB is to offer something easy to use, where users with little experience could load and get useful insights from their data without waiting for DBAs or to other departments for a report.
+The idea of dashDB is to offer something easy to use, where users with little experience could load and get useful insights from their data without waiting for DBAs or for other departments for a report.
 Just go and get the insight you need from your data.

 #### - *Application developers, idea creators*